 INFORMATION SYSTEMS

-7.1 Contracting Parties may establish information systems (such as databases) of GRs and Associated TK, in consultation with relevant stakeholders, taking into account their national circumstances.
+7.1 Contracting Parties may establish information systems (such as databases) of GRs and Associated TK, in consultation with indigenous and local communities and relevant stakeholders, taking into account their national circumstances.

-7.2 The information systems, with appropriate safeguards, should be accessible to Offices for the purposes of search and examination of patent applications.
+7.2 The information systems, with appropriate safeguards, should be accessible to Offices for the purposes of search and examination of applications.

 7.3.
 In regard to such information systems, the Assembly of the Contracting Parties may establish one or more technical working groups to: